Ulvetanna/EikoNet/README.md

 Any additional question please contact: jsmith@caltech.edu

 ## Overview
-The package is being developed in Python and also in a seperate Julia code.
+The package is being developed in Python and also currently being developed in Julia.
 The current stages of development are as follows:\
-Python - Fully operational with dependices given by the conda .yml file Julia  - Currently being scripted, look back soon.
+Python - Fully operational.
+Julia  - Currently being scripted, look back soon.

 The software has yet to be built into a package format, we hope to complete this shortly.